A-Rahaman/A-Rahaman.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Paper accepted in the Workshop on Domain Adaptation, Explainability, Fairness in AI for Medical Image Analysis (DEF-AI-MIA) in conjunction with the **IEEE Computer Vision and Pattern Recognition Conference (CVPR)**, 2024 to be held in Seattle, WA, 17-21 June.
+Paper published in the Workshop on Domain Adaptation, Explainability, Fairness in AI for Medical Image Analysis (DEF-AI-MIA) in conjunction with the **IEEE Computer Vision and Pattern Recognition Conference (CVPR)**, 2024 held in Seattle, WA, 17-21 June.